open-notifications/open-notifications/README.md

 Furthermore a tenant ID is provided here (more about this later).

+### Trusted Provider Services

+Notifo and Novu use a multi-tenant approach.
+Therefore the provider would receive credentials for multiple tenants.
+This can cause functional or even security issues, because a provider could just store all credentials and call an API with the wrong credentials.
+Either by purpose or by accident.
+The set of API methods is very restricted, but it is still a risk that needs to be handled.
+Therefore the host service should manage a list of trusted services and only expose the API key to these provider services.

 ### OTLP

 Provider services should support the open telemetry protokoll.